Salohiddin0011/Salohiddin0011/README.md

 ### Hi, I'm Salohiddin Jamoliddinov

-Now I am a PDP academy student,young flutter developer I am also learning the English language at the Upper-Intermediate level
+Now I am a PDP academy student, a young flutter developer I am also learning the English language at the Upper-Intermediate level
 <a href = "https://t.me/flutter_blog_channel" >My Telegram Channel<a/>
 ### Languages